aman-yadav-git/git-github-guide/git_push.md

 ```
 git add (file or folder)
 ```
-> unstage a file while retaining the changes in working directory
+> unstage a file while retaining the changes in the working directory
 ```
 git reset (file or folder)
 ```